endingwithali/blog.ali.dev/_posts/2018-03-05-birthdays.md

   based off some nondeterministic coincidence (A.K.A. your birthday)</center>
 </pre>
 <p style="margin-bottom:0;"><br/></p>

-A few of my close friends from my time before moving to San Francisco messaged me or called me the day of or the days leading up to my birthday.
-I received phone calls and texts from my extended family, and my immediate family sent me a card.

-But beyond that, no one else knew.

 Don’t get me wrong - I love celebrating people’s birthdays.
 Until I had a conversation with my friend Eva regarding birthdays, I couldn’t verbalize why.
 I usually just said birthdays are fun.
 But Eva put the words right into my mouth.
 Birthdays are a celebration of existence and appreciation the person.
 It's your time to let that person know that you are thankful to know them and that you’re grateful that they’re a part of your life.
 Everyone has preferred manners of showing appreciation - my mechanism is usually by gifts and doing something for them.
 Birthdays are perfect for that.